SuhasLabade/UV-Portable-water-filter-/README.md

 :---------------------------:|:-------------------------:
 ![](https://github.com/SuhasLabade/UV-Portable-water-filter-/blob/main/Images/1-2.jpg)  |  ![](https://github.com/SuhasLabade/UV-Portable-water-filter-/blob/main/Images/1-3.jpg)

-In another trial, we taken 2 liter water  and kept 1 UV tube on it with distance 15 cm in between, this was for 3 min retension time and result was negative. we taken successsive trails with varying quantity of water and distance between UV tube and water surface.
-Finally we got results for 5 liter water with 15cm distance it needs 3.75min retension time.
+In another trial, we taken 2 liter water and kept one UV tube on it with distance 15 cm in between, this was for 3 min retension time and result was negative.
+We taken successsive trails with varying quantity of water and distance between UV tube and water surface.
+Finally we got result for 5 liter water with 15cm distance it needs 3.75 min retension time.

-So we concluded for 20 liter water it needs approximate 15 min retension time of UVC light exposure with 15cm gap in between and with submercible motor inside.
+So we concluded, for 20 liter water it needs approximate 15 min retension time of UVC light exposure with 15cm gap in between and with submersible motor inside.

-Accounting these results we dsigned another setup to test exact retention time required for batch process.
-This setup mainly included
+Accounting these results we dsigned another setup to test above conclusions.
+This setup mainly included-

 11 watt UV C light tube - 2 numbers
 Choke to control supply voltage
 20 lit container

-Following images showing assembly of this setup, In this setup we attached two UV C light tubes parallely and equidistant, connected to 230 V AC power supply through choke.
-UV C light normally passes around xxxx distance inside water so accordingly we selected water container that can hold around 20 liter water.
+Following images showing assembly of this setup, In this we attached two UV C light tubes parallely and equidistant, connected to 230 V AC power supply through choke.
+UV C light normally passes around 15cm distance inside water so accordingly we selected water container that can hold around 20 liter water.
 Initial setup         |  UV C light tubes :---------------------------:|:-------------------------:
 ![](https://github.com/SuhasLabade/UV-Portable-water-filter-/blob/main/Images/2.jpg)  |  ![](https://github.com/SuhasLabade/UV-Portable-water-filter-/blob/main/Images/3.jpg)